danielnoam/portfolio/content/games/school-these-shits/content.md

 <div class="project-card">

 ## Development Insights
-- Extensive playtesting, to help refine gameplay mechanics and balance difficulty.
+- Extensive playtesting, which helped refine gameplay mechanics and balance difficulty.
 - Successfully managed project scope to deliver a complete game within the project's deadline.
 - Created modular systems for student behaviors and obstacles to enable quick iteration and testing.
 - Designed intuitive movement and throwing mechanics that feel satisfying while remaining simple to learn.